stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 =======================================

-We explain more usage of the STLmc tool using the load management for two batteries model file under the subdirectory 'benchmarks/paper/bat-linear'.
+We explain more detailed usages of the STLmc tool using the autonomous driving of two car model, placed under the subdirectory 'benchmarks/paper/car-poly'.
 We can select the property to be analyzed using the '-goal' option.
-The default argument for the option is 'all' that runs all STL properties.
-The following command performs a robust STL model checking all properties of the battery model at bound 20 and time bound 30 with respect to robustness threshold 1 using direct STM solving and yices:
+The default argument for the option is 'all'.
+This will run all STL properties specified in the model file.
+The following command performs a robust STL model checking 'f1' properties of the car model at bound 10 and time bound 15 with respect to robustness threshold 0.5 using Yices2 solver:

-user@VB:~/CAV2022-AeC/src$./stlmc ../benchmarks/paper/bat-linear/battery.model \
+user@VB:~/CAV2022-AeC/src$./stlmc ../benchmarks/paper/car-poly/car.model \
-                                  -bound 20 -time-bound 30 -threshold 1 -solver yices
+                                  -bound 10 -time-bound 15 -threshold 0.5 -solver yices -goal f1

-<----The analyses in VM took 91 seconds on AMD Ryzen 9 3.3GHz with VM quad-core and 4096MB of memory. ---->
+The analyses in VM took 10 seconds on AMD Ryzen 9 3.3GHz with VM quad-core and 4096MB of memory.

 The STLmc tool supports some error handling.
-For example, consider the STL property 'f1: []_(5, 2] x > 3' in which the interval of the temporal operator is wrong.
+For example, consider the STL property in the same model '[f1]: [][0,inf] (vx < -2 -> <>[2,5] rx <= -2);' in which the interval is infeasible.
 Then, our tool raises the following error message:

-<---'''''''' ---->
+    syntax error: in "../benchmarks/paper/car-poly/car.model" line 91:16 mismatched input ']' expecting ')'